flexumio/beautiful-docx/README.md

   **Default:** `solid`

-The `border-width, border-color, border-style` styles are more specific and overwrite the `border` value if it is passed
+The `border-width, border-color, border-style` styles are more specific and overwrite the `border` value if it is passed.

 - `vertical-align`